Area of investment and support

 Human pathogens

-Understanding pathogen biology, human host responses for bacteria, viruses, parasites and fungi, and human disease vectors, including research to elucidate mechanisms of disease and inform diagnosis, treatment and prevention of infection
+Understanding pathogen biology, transmission routes and human host responses for bacteria, viruses, parasites and fungi, to elucidate mechanisms of disease and inform diagnosis, treatment and prevention of infection

 Immune-mediated disease and multimorbidity

-Understanding how our immune status can contribute to disease, including research into allergies, transplantation immunology, systemic immune disorders, auto-immune disease, and immune oncology
+Understanding how our immune status can contribute to disease, including research into allergies, transplantation immunology, systemic immune disorders, auto-immune disease and immuno-oncology

 Immunology and inflammation

-Research into the development, function and disorders of the immune system, including inflammation and immune homeostasis, where this informs mechanism of immune pathology or immune dysfunction
+Research into the development, function and disorders of the immune system, including inflammation and immune homeostasis, where this informs understanding of the causes and mechanisms of immune pathology or immune dysfunction

 Investigating the mechanisms and drivers of resistance at the pathogen, human, and population levels, including research to allow for the prevention, detection, and control of resistance